Use our Questions and Answers section to get answers to questions regarding ObamaCare, TrumpCare, or HealthCare in general, or to ask us a question.

 Simply click on a question

-to get our answer and answers from our readers.
-Use the search bar
+to get our answer and to see answers from our readers; Or, use the search bar

-Our ObamaCare Q&A covers every topic from Medicare to Employers, to Taxes to Tax Credits Just click on any question to get our answer, provide your own answer, or ask additional questions.
+The Q&A section below covers ObamaCare, TrumpCare, Medicare, Medicaid, Employer Coverage, HealthCare Taxes, HealthCare Changes, and other general HealthCare topics.
+Just click on a question to get our answer, provide your own answer, or ask additional questions.

 If ObamaCare is repealed people on marketplace coverage might lose tax credits, but they will almost certainly be able to continue their plan.
 For others, it is more complicated.